rhuebler/HOPS/README.md

 ## Support ##

-in case you run into problems please contact huebler(at)shh.mpg.de and cc herbig(at)shh.mpg.de
+in case you run into problems please contact ron.huebler(at)yahoo.de and cc alexander_herbig(at)eva.mpg.de

 ## How do I get set up? ##
 ### without Conda ###